SirCrocs/Damper-Curves/README.md

 For first time users:
 Sorry about the comments, this was also one of my first times using Julia so I have many comments that are basically notes to myself.
-The main function at the end of the file has descriptions and function calls that can be commented/un-commented.
+The main function at the end of the file has descriptions and function calls that can be commented/un-commented and modified.
+There is no error-handling unfortunately :(
 Steps to run:
 1. Ensure that .csv files are in the same directory as the julia file
+2. Pip install dependencies at top of julia file.
+3. Install julia if needed
-2. julia damper_curves.jl (will take a minute the first time)
+4. julia damper_curves.jl (will take a minute the first time)